mohit7705/selflink-mobile/README.md

 - `src/context/AuthContext.tsx` stores the JWT, syncs with `expo-secure-store`, and keeps `apiClient` updated.
 - `src/hooks/useAuth.ts` provides easy access to `signIn`, `signOut`, and auth state.
 - `src/screens/LoginScreen.tsx` offers a metallic-themed sign-in form that hits `/api/v1/auth/login/`, falling back to a mock token for local dev.
+- `src/screens/RegisterScreen.tsx` lets new users create accounts and reuses the toast/auth flows before routing them into the app.
 - `AppNavigator` now gates access: unauthenticated users see Login; signed-in users reach Home/Mentor/SoulMatch/Payments and can sign out directly from the Home welcome panel.
 - Home’s welcome panel shows the active user and exposes a Sign Out CTA, making it easy to switch accounts during testing.
 - `src/services/api/user.ts` and the auth provider call `/api/v1/users/me/` to hydrate the profile on launch and after login.